Plane, ferry, train, coach, car: Here are your best options for travelling between Stavanger and Bergen. Travel planning notebooks at the ready!

 The main reason for that is the 40-minute E39 ferry crossing from Sandvikvåg to Halhjem.
 Although regularly scheduled throughout the day, you may have to wait a while for the next departure once you arrive at the ferry terminal.
 On the plus side, the ferry provides a natural break in the journey.

-Bear in mind though that driving in Norway is an expensive business.
-That's especially true when entering cities, thanks to high road tolls and parking charges.
-With that in mind, you may be better off only hiring a car when leaving the cities, for example when heading off on a road trip around the fjords.
+With that in mind, you may be better off only renting a car when leaving the cities, for example when heading off on a road trip around the fjords.

-Bergen to Stavanger by ferry
+Bergen to Stavanger by Ferry

-Last but not least, there's one more option that few visitors think about: the ferry!
 Bergen is famous for being the first stop on the Hurtigruten coastal voyage.
 However, the Hurtigruten sails north from Bergen and so doesn't call at Stavanger.
 There is another option, though.

 Perhaps more than any other method, the Fjordline ferry from Bergen to Stavanger enables you to truly relax.
 If the weather is kind, the coastal views can be stunning.
 If not, the on board restaurants and lounges provide plenty to keep you occupied on the 5.5-hour voyage.

 The daily service leaves Bergen at 1.30pm and arrives in Stavanger at 7pm.
 Coming the other way, you'll leave Stavanger at 7am to arrive in Bergen at 12.30pm.
-The best part?
-If you're travelling without a car, fares start from just 24 Euro.
-At the time of writing that's just 240 Norwegian kroner.
-That makes this ferry the cheapest option we've looked at.

 However, there is one downside.
 Isn't there always!?
-At the Stavanger end of the voyage, the Fjordline ferry does not arrive nor depart from the city centre.
-The terminal is at Risavika, which is about a 25-minute drive from downtown Stavanger.
-Passengers are provided with direct bus transport to/from Stavanger, although it comes with an additional cost of 100kr.
+In Bergen, the ferry departure port is the Hurtigruten terminal.
+But at the Stavanger end of the voyage, the Fjordline ferry does not arrive nor depart from the city centre.

-1. I travelled between Stavanger and Bergen by Ferry .
+I travelled between Stavanger and Bergen by Ferry .
 I enjoyed the vistas provided on this journey.
 And I would do it again .
 Hopefully next year ir the year after but will do it in reverse.
 Want to do a Xmas and visit the gingerbread house exhibition.